Golf Without Clubs

 Instead of selling immediately, you connect first.

+- People do business with those they like, and golf helps people build that connection.
 You’re not pretending to be a golfer.
 You’re showing respect for something that matters to them.

 What Not to Do When Talking Golf